mpletz/abaqus_python_ws2022/README.md

 * Start with scripting on a simple model: Geometry, Sections, ...

 ### Simple FEM model to script
-A cantilever beam that is loaded by its own weight (plane stress).
+A cantilever beam that is loaded by its own weight (plane stress) with linear elastic material law.
+The width $b$ is 120 mm and the height $h$ is 40 mm.

 ![](images/cantilever_beam.jpeg)